Why Jair Bolsonaro left Brazil for Florida (and what Biden can do about it)

 Bolsonaro wasn't on the scene.

-In sharp contrast to the U.S. insurrection attempt, the far-right leader didn't promise to walk to the government building with his supporters.
+In sharp contrast to the U.S. insurrection, the far-right leader didn't promise to walk to the government building with his supporters.
 He didn't deliver any rallying speeches or even publicly address his supporters at all.

-Bolsonaro was laying low in Orlando, Fla., where he has been residing since late December.
-It's a move that was likely more than sheer coincidence.
+Bolsonaro was lying low in Orlando, Fla., where he has been residing since late December.
+And now analysts say Bolsonaro being outside Brazil helps shield him from legal consequences he could face back home.

+On Monday, his wife said on Instagram that Bolsonaro had been admitted to a Florida hospital with abdominal pain related to his 2018 stabbing.

 Why did Bolsonaro leave Brazil for Florida?